 And here is another example of this earthy green being applied on cabinets.

-Sherwin Williams follows the theme of nature with its color of the year choice, Naval.
-I love reading the story behind the color choice – what it represents, how it can make you feel and colors that pair well with it in your space.
-This bold color easily becomes the neutral in a room.
+Sherwin Williams follows the theme of nature with its color of the year choice.
+I love reading the story behind the color choice and what it represents.
+It’s interesting to learn how color can make you feel.
+This bold color easily becomes neutral in a room.
 Dark, bold hues like Naval are great for making a big statement in smaller spaces.
 Try painting a small half bathroom in this color or the ceiling of a bedroom!

-This bold hallway is really calling my name.
-So stunning!
+This bold hallway is really unique and eye-catching.

 A fresh palette.
 A revitalized spirit.
 A soft, rosy hue blooming with potential.
 Benjamin Moore’s Color of the Year 2020, First Light 2102-70, is the backdrop for a bright new decade.Benjamin Moore

 Dunn-Edwards describes Minty Fresh as calm that reflects purity and new beginnings.
 Perfect for a new decade!
-This color is really pretty and refreshing.
-It would look great in a bathroom to give it that spa-like feel.
+This color is really really refreshing and would look great in a bathroom to give it that spa-like feel.

-I love all of the 2020 color trends!
-I love learning about the choice behind each color!
-Color is so powerful, I love its ability to create a mood and pull emotions out of people depending on how it is used.
-Choosing the color palette for your home should not be overlooked and understanding the way color can make you feel will help you to choose the best tone for the season of life you are in right now.
+Color is so powerful!
+I love its ability to create a mood and pull emotions simply by the color on the walls.
+I have to admit, I never chose paint colors with this idea in mind before and I am so excited to start now!
 What home projects are you thinking of right now where you can add one of these 2020 colors?
 I will definitely be adding some to my home this year!